 MMED Butterfly Strategy

-MMED (MiniMed Group, Inc. Common Stock), in the Healthcare sector, (Medical - Care Facilities industry), listed on NASDAQ.
+MMED (MiniMed Group, Inc. Common Stock), in the Healthcare sector, (Medical - Equipment & Services industry), listed on NASDAQ.

-MiniMed Group, Inc. engages in the development, manufacturing, and marketing of a wide range of medical devices and solutions for diabetes management.
-Its offerings include insulin pumps, continuous glucose monitoring systems, infusion sets, software platforms, and related accessories that help patients and healthcare providers effectively monitor and control blood glucose levels.
-The company was founded by Alfred E. Mann in 1983 and is headquartered in Northridge, CA.
+MiniMed Group, Inc. specializes in designing, producing, and distributing a broad spectrum of medical technologies and solutions aimed at effective diabetes management.
+The company's diverse portfolio features essential tools like insulin pumps, continuous glucose monitoring (CGM) systems, infusion sets, specialized software platforms, and various supplementary accessories.
+These innovations are crafted to enable both patients and healthcare providers to accurately monitor and precisely regulate blood glucose levels.
+The enterprise was established in 1983 by Alfred E. Mann and is currently headquartered in Northridge, California.

-MMED (MiniMed Group, Inc. Common Stock) trades in the Healthcare sector, specifically Medical - Care Facilities, with a market capitalization of approximately $3.14B, a beta of 0.00 versus the broader market, a 52-week range of 11.02-20.48, average daily share volume of 1.1M, a public-listing history dating back to 2026.
+MMED (MiniMed Group, Inc. Common Stock) trades in the Healthcare sector, specifically Medical - Equipment & Services, with a market capitalization of approximately $5.66B, a beta of -3.68 versus the broader market, a 52-week range of 10.65-20.88, average daily share volume of 995K, a public-listing history dating back to 2026, approximately 8K full-time employees.
 These structural characteristics shape how MMED stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a butterfly on MMED?